 How is it different from similar publications in its niche?

 What does it add to the existing body of work?

 What should I know before contacting acquisitions editors?

 Start by reviewing some book proposals written by your colleagues.
-To research a publisher, look at their catalog, but remember that they may be currently developing new topics that are not yet or fully reflected in the catalog.
+To research a publisher, look at their catalog, but remember that they may be currently developing new topics that are not yet reflected in the catalog.

 Find out more about the publisher’s audience.
 This may be international scholars, scholars in particular countries or regions, or predominantly undergraduate and graduate students.
 Find out about the series they are developing.
-These may be a place for more urgent and timely topics that can be covered in shorter publications under 50,000 words.
+The series may be a place for more urgent and timely topics that can be covered in shorter publications under 50,000 words.
 Brainstorm what would be the right place for your book (a specific series, a specific publisher, self-publishing, or even digital publishing).

 Consider the length of your book project.
-Many editors expect the traditional lengths of up to 90,000 words with 50-60 images.
+Many editors expect the traditional length of up to 90,000 words with 50-60 images.
 Acquisitions editors estimate book length in words, not pages.
 If your book is longer than 90,000 words and has more than 50 images (especially in color), the acquisitions editor may be able to recommend ways to secure funding through grants to cover additional production costs.

 What should I know about image permissions for art history publications?